 I’ve published several dozen scholarly papers on topics like luck, relativism, Nietzsche, intuition, perdurance, and audiophilia.
 Click the “Research Articles” button at the top to see them.

-If you want to see some essays I’ve written for a broader audience in venues like Aeon, Think, and The Chronicle of Higher Education, just click the “Popular Articles” button at the top.
+If you want to see some essays I’ve written for a broader audience in venues like Aeon, Quillette, and The Chronicle of Higher Education, just click the “Popular Articles” button at the top.

 I do traditional hand bookbinding and restoration of paper, mostly on antiquarian books.
 Click the “Hobbies” button at the top to see some my work.